denten-books/plain-text/main.md

 ### 3.0 Abstract

-The chapter begins by outlining a recent discussion on surface reading.
-I ask:
-What lies beneath the text?
-The question leads into a discussion about the difference between form and content: two theoretical concepts crucial to understanding the difference between plain text and binary file formats.
-I find that, going back to Plato and Hegel, "form" was at times used to indicate physical structure and at other times to indicate immaterial categories in the ideal realm.
-The chapter's middle section takes up the notion of "ephemeral" textuality.
-A case study in removable storage elucidates the movement of text from human-legible inscription on page (and punch card) to invisible inscription embedded into magnetic media as electrical charge.
-The case study unfolds the distinction between print (in which matter, form, and content lie flat) and screen (where the three layers occupy physically distinct layers, providing only the illusion of flattened textuality).
-The discussion concludes with a stark image, visually illustrating the difference between plain text and binary formats.
-To produce the image, I inject malicious code into an Adobe Acrobat file, showing the contrast between surface text and its underlying magnetically bound bit structure.
+At the heart of the book and central to its argument, Chapter 3 begins by outlining a recent discussion on surface reading.
+I ask: What lies beneath the text, literally?
+The question leads to the common distinction between form and content.
+Here, I find that, going back to the Russian formalist reception of Hegelian aesthetics, "form" was at times used to indicate concrete shape and at times to indicate abstract universals (as technique and formula).
+A case study in removable storage (like ticker tape and floppy disks) elucidates the movement of text from human-legible inscription on page (and punch card) to magnetic inscription invisible to the naked human eye, complicating the formalist vocabulary.
+The case study unfolds the distinction between print (in which matter, form, and content lie flat) and screen (where the three layers occupy physically distinct strata of the Document--object model, providing only the illusion of flattened textuality).
+The apparent immateriality of digital text brings promise of epistemological (social) and even phenomenological (personal) transformation.
+But it also comes at a cost.
+Inscription on magnetic tape cannot be assumed to correspond to the composite screen image.
+Forms of governance (like Digital Rights Management) can now be embedded deep within the structure of the "data object" itself and further hidden from view, precluding (and sometimes making illegal outright) the possibility of interpretation (of any sort).
+The discussion concludes with a stark image, illustrating the contrast between screen surface and the underlying bit structure.
+To produce the image, I use reverse-engineering tools to inject malicious code into an Adobe Acrobat file (`.pdf`).
+The deformed text threatens (harmlessly) to damage the literary device.
+A thick description of the literary device (now as gadget or instrument) brings legibility to the fore of reading ethics.

 ### 3.1 Literary Device as Gadget and Technique